dcos/dcos-docs/1.9/installing/custom/configuration/configuration-parameters.md

 <a id="zk-master"></a>
 ### zk_master_credentials (Enterprise DC/OS Only)

-Credentials used by bootstrapping process to access the credentials of the services that will be running on the DC/OS master nodes.
+Credentials used by the bootstrapping processes to access the credentials of the services that will be running on the DC/OS master nodes.

 <a id="zk-agent"></a>
 ### zk_agent_credentials (Enterprise DC/OS Only)

-Credentials used by bootstrapping process to access the credentials of the services that will be running on the DC/OS agent nodes.
+Credentials used by the bootstrapping processes to access the credentials of the services that will be running on the DC/OS agent nodes.